livetrails/targetjs/README.md

 ### Summary

 Each target has its own state and lifecycle.
 Targets execute automatically in the order they are written. `$$` defers execution until all prior sibling targets (including their children) are fully complete.
 Animations, API calls, event handling, and child creation are all treated uniformly as targets.
-Complex asynchronous flows are structured by organizing work into parent and child targets.
-In addition, targets provide built-in capabilities such as `onComplete` callbacks, `enabledOn`, looping with delays, and more, as explained below.
+Complex asynchronous flows can be structured by organizing work into parent and child targets.
+In addition, targets provide built-in capabilities such as `onComplete` callbacks, `enabledOn`, looping with delays, and more.
+This also makes the code more compact, as it avoids using extra variables to track progress and reduces the need for loops and conditional statements.

 ---